petros-d/docs/docs/add-a-cluster.md

 }
 ```

-Now, add the trust policy for your new Astronomer Cluster below the corresponding trust policy for your existing Cluster.
+Add the trust policy for your new Astronomer Cluster below the corresponding trust policy for your existing Cluster.
 These two trust policies should be the same but with a different **External ID**.

 For example, your policy for two Astronomer Clusters might look like the following: